Revolt of the Czechoslovak Legion: Retreating

 On 3 August, Japanese, British, French, and American troops landed at Vladivostok.
 The Japanese sent about 70,000 into the country east of Lake Baikal.
 By the autumn of 1918, the legion no longer played an active part in the Russian civil war.
 After the Kolchak Coup against the Provisional All-Russian Government, and the installment of Alexander Kolchak's military dictatorship, Czechoslovaks were withdrawn from the front, and assigned the task of guarding the Trans-Siberian Railway.

 In the autumn, the Red Army counterattacked, defeating the Whites in western Siberia.
 In October, Czechoslovakia was proclaimed newly independent.
 In November, Austria-Hungary collapsed and World War I ended, intensifying the desire of Legion members to exit Russia, particularly as the new Czechoslovakia faced opposition by, and armed conflict with, its neighbors.
 In early 1919, Legion troops began to retreat to the Trans-Siberian Railway.
 On 27 January 1919, Legion commander Jan Syrový claimed the Trans-Siberian Railway between Novonikolaevsk and Irkutsk as a Czechoslovak zone of operation, interfering with White Russian efforts in Siberia.

-Early in 1920 in Irkutsk, in return for safe transit eastward for Czechoslovak trains, Syrový agreed to hand over Alexander Kolchak to the representatives of the Red Political Centre, who executed Kolchak in February.
+Early in 1920 in Irkutsk, in return for safe transit eastward for Zaamurets and other Czechoslovak trains, Syrový agreed to hand over Alexander Kolchak to the representatives of the Red Political Centre, who executed Kolchak in February.
 Because of this, and also because of an attempted rebellion against the Whites, organized by Radola Gajda in Vladivostok on 17 November 1919, the Whites accused the Czechoslovaks of treason.

 Between December 1919 and September 1920, the Legion evacuated by sea from Vladivostok.